AteeqUrRehmanDaudzai/ITPhyG-Industrial-Technical-Physics-Group-Research-Topics/README.txt

-RESEARCH & INNOVATION HUB WEBSITE
+RESEARCH & Project Titles

 Files
 -----
-index.html   Standalone responsive website.
+index.html:   Standalone responsive website.

 How to use
 ----------